Prevent Policy

 10. Information Technology and Filtering

-10.2 The University Acceptable Computer Use Policy, Network Account Policy and the Electronic Mail Policy outline the arrangements for the use of the University’s computer facilities including consideration of filtering arrangements and of academic activities that might require online access to sensitive or extremism-related material.
+10.2.
+The University Acceptable Computer Use Policy, Network Account Policy and the Electronic Mail Policy outline the arrangements for the use of the University’s computer facilities, including consideration of filtering arrangements and of academic activities that might require online access to sensitive or extremist-related material.

 11. Events and External Speakers

-11.2 The University’s policy in respect of freedom of speech clearly sets out the responsibilities of the University and those of the event organisers (internal or external) when planning an event on Campus or a University branded event off campus.
-It further sets out the University’s procedures when arranging meetings and other activities on the University’s premises which might be deemed controversial by the nature of the speakers present or by the views which might be expected to be expressed.
+11.3 The University’s Procedure for Organising Events with External Speakers and Freedom of Speech Code of Practice clearly sets out the responsibilities of the University and those of the event organisers (internal or external) when planning an event on Campus or a University-branded event off campus.

-11.4 Permission to use University premises for events will only be granted to staff, students and external customers who undertake to comply with instructions issued by the University in relation to the location, arrangements for and conduct of such activities, including adequate stewarding and control of entry.
-The details of such arrangements are agreed in each individual case
+11.3.
+Permission to use University premises for events will only be granted to staff, students and external customers who undertake to comply with instructions issued by the University in relation to the location, arrangements for and conduct of such activities, including adequate stewarding and control of entry.
+The details of such arrangements are agreed in each individual case.

-11.5 Staff and students responsible for infringements of or departures from these procedures may be subject to University disciplinary procedures.
-External customer responsible for infringements of or departures from these procedures may be barred from using the University’s facilities.
+11.4.
+Staff and students responsible for infringements of or departures from these procedures may be subject to University disciplinary procedures.
+External customers responsible for infringements of or departures from these procedures may be barred from using the University’s facilities.

-11.6 Students’ Union’s subsidiary groups must follow the agreed protocol when using the University’s brand for off-site events.
-No events shall be booked off campus in the University’s name where an external speaker is present without the consent of the University Secretary
+11.5.
+Students’ Union’s subsidiary groups must follow the agreed protocol when using the University’s brand for off-site events.
+No events shall be booked off campus in the University’s name where an external speaker is present without the consent of the University Secretary.

-11.7 Staff members must also follow the agreed protocol when using the University’s brand for off-site events.
-All publicity using the University’s name must be agreed by the University Secretary prior to its publication.
+11.5.
+Staff members must also follow the agreed protocol when using the University’s brand for off-site events.
+All publicity using the University’s name must be approved by the University Secretary before its publication.
 No events shall be booked off campus in the University’s name where an external speaker is present without the consent of the University Secretary.

 12. Freedom of Speech

-12.7 Organisers of meetings and other activities who wish to invite an external speaker should refer to the ‘Freedom of Speech Code of Practice’.
+12.3.
+Organisers of meetings and other activities who wish to invite an external speaker should refer to the ‘Freedom of Speech Code of Practice and ’Procedure for Organising Events with External Speakers.

-For a copy of ‘Freedom of Speech Code of Practice ’, please visit our Freedom of Speech Code of Practice webpage.
+For a copy of ‘Freedom of Speech Code of Practice ’, please visit the Freedom of Speech Code of Practice.

 13. Academic Freedom and Sensitive Research

-13.1 The University recognises that academic staff at the University have freedom within the law both to question and test received wisdom and to put forward new ideas and controversial or unpopular opinions without placing themselves at risk of losing their jobs or privileges.
+13.1.
+The University recognises that academic staff at the University have freedom within the law both to question and test received wisdom and to put forward new ideas and controversial or unpopular opinions without placing themselves at risk of losing their jobs or privileges.
 It is further recognised that the research and study of terrorism is valid and valuable, and that staff and students should be able to undertake this without risk of prejudice.
-It is therefore acknowledged that certain staff (and exceptionally students) will have need to access material which supports terrorism as part of their work.
-In such cases it is incumbent on the responsible member of academic staff to ensure via the University’s normal ethical review processes that material is only accessed that is appropriate for the research or other work being carried out and that its use will not encourage terrorism in any way.
-This may include the use of an electronic and / or physical ‘safe room’ (as is already required by some funders for some security-sensitive research).
+It is therefore acknowledged that certain staff (and exceptionally students) will need to access material which supports terrorism as part of their work.
+In such cases, it is incumbent on the responsible member of academic staff to ensure, via the University’s normal ethical review process, that material is only accessed that is appropriate for the research or other work being carried out and that its use will not encourage terrorism in any way.
+This may include the use of an electronic and/or physical ‘safe room’ (as is already required by some funders for some security-sensitive research).
 For the protection of the individual and the University, we now require any individual who needs to access such material to register this in advance with the University Secretary.

 14. Prevent Training